Jordan PM quits after austerity protests

 Jordan PM Hani Mulki quits after austerity protests

-Jordan's Prime Minister Hani Mulki has resigned after several days of protests against tax rises and austerity measures.
+Jordan's Prime Minister Hani Mulki has resigned after days of protests against tax rises and austerity measures.

-The recent demonstrations are the country's biggest in years.
+The recent demonstrations in the country, which is a key Western ally, are the biggest in years.

 Protesters have chanted anti-government slogans and clashed with police, who have fired tear gas and blocked roads.